djangofan/WebDriverTestingTemplate/parallelwebdriver/README.md

 1. You need to first start the web HTTP server located at: https://github.com/djangofan/WebDriverTestingTemplate/blob/master/parallelwebdriver/startWeb.bat In the future I will add a Gradle task that starts this server.
+The startWeb.bat won't start unless you first run this: gradle.bat commonlib:compileJava parallelwebdriver:compileJava

 2. Then, start the Grid Hub and the Grid Node that are contained at: https://github.com/djangofan/WebDriverTestingTemplate/blob/master/root